Prefect Job Description

 How the program accomplishes its mission:

-The Prefect Program trains experienced students to facilitate optional group study sessions in courses that have the highest drop rates or prove the most challenging to the majority of students: Biology, Chemistry, Economics, Political Science, CS, and Psychology.
+The Prefect Program trains experienced students to facilitate optional group study sessions in select courses.
 Prefects have taken the course themselves, done well in it, and been approved by the instructor.
 The sessions meet two to three times per week, and combine what-to-learn with how-to-learn strategies.
 Prefects also provide individual assistance to students who request additional help.
 Prefects challenge students to explore their learning in a course through critical thinking and problem-solving.

 The program is administered by Kathy Evertz, director of the Academic Support Center (ASC), who, in collaboration with ASC staff, hires, trains, and supervises peer facilitators.
 Prefects have work contracts of ten hours per week.

 Employment as a prefect provides many opportunities for academic and professional development.
 Prefects find that enhancing student learning is its own reward.
 Some find that prefecting provides them with valuable teaching experience.
 Prefects deepen their understanding of material by auditing the course and enriching students’ grasp of course content.
 Prefects are exposed to a range of teaching styles and develop confidence in working with small groups.
 Prefects also have the opportunity to collaborate with the course instructor.

 - Junior or senior standing is preferred; sophomore standing is the minimum.

 - A cumulative GPA of 3.0 or above is preferred.